YosysHQ/picorv32/README.md

 *Note: Enabling this parameter will be most effective when retiming (aka "register balancing") is enabled in the synthesis flow.*

+#### COMPRESSED_ISA (default = 0)

+This enables support for the RISC-V Compressed Instruction Set.
+Currently this implements the draft version 1.9 of the compressed ISA specification.

 #### CATCH_MISALIGN (default = 1)

 Set this to 0 to disable the circuitry for catching misaligned memory